Mark Jankowski: Professional

-Jankowski began his professional career on March 30, 2016, signing a two-year entry level contract with the Flames.
-The deal began during the 2016–17 NHL season; for the remainder of 2015–16, Jankowski played with the Flames' American Hockey League affiliate, the Stockton Heat.
-These games did not count towards his contract, which was slated to expire following the completion of the 2017–18 NHL season.
+Jankowski began his professional career on March 30, 2016, signing a two-year entry-level contract with the Flames.
+The deal began during the 2016–17 season; for the remainder of 2015–16 season, Jankowski played with the Flames' American Hockey League affiliate, the Stockton Heat.
+These games did not count towards his contract, which was slated to expire following the completion of the 2017–18 season.
 Jankowski was called up by the Flames in November 2016, making his NHL debut against the New York Islanders on November 28, 2016.
 On November 9, 2017, Jankowski scored his first career NHL goal against the Detroit Red Wings in a 6–3 win.
 On April 7, 2018, the last game of the Flames regular season, Jankowski recorded his first four-goal game in a 7–1 win over the Vegas Golden Knights.

 After a largely disappointing 2019–20 season, in which Jankowski was limited to a fourth-line role and contributed with just 5 goals and 7 points in 56 games, he was released by the Flames as a free agent after he was not tendered a qualifying offer to retain his rights on October 8, 2020.

 With the following day being the opening of free agency, Jankowski was signed to a one-year, $700,000 contract with the Pittsburgh Penguins.

 On September 14, 2021, Jankowski was signed to a professional tryout contract (PTO) by the New Jersey Devils.
 After attending training camp and participating in their pre-season, Jankowski was released by the Devils without a contract offer.
 On October 15, 2021, he agreed to begin the 2021–22 season with the Rochester Americans of the AHL, signing a one-year deal with the primary affiliate of the Buffalo Sabres.
 After collecting 5 goals and 12 points through his first 13 games with the Americans, Jankowski was signed to a one-year, $750,000 contract, with the Buffalo Sabres on November 28, 2021.

 As a free agent from the Sabres, Jankowski was signed to a one-year, two-way contract with the Nashville Predators on July 14, 2022.
+On March 8, 2024, he signed a two-year contract extension with the Predators.

+During the 2024–25 season, at the NHL trade deadline, Jankowski was traded by the Predators to the Carolina Hurricanes in exchange for a 2026 fifth-round pick on March 7, 2025.
+Jankowski made his Hurricanes debut on March 9 where he would score 2 goals in a 4–2 victory over the Winnipeg Jets.
+Jankowski became the 3rd player to score multiple goals in their Hurricanes debut.